|

 Make suggestions to your guest prior to the interview.

-Encourage the interviewees to talk slow, articulate their
+Encourage the interviewees to talk slow, articulate

-throughout the interview.
+the microphone throughout the interview.

 10. Stay in Control

-Keep in mind that YOU are the interviewer and you should
+Keep in mind that YOU are the interviewer and you

-be directing and controlling the conversation.
-Occasionally
+should be directing and controlling the conversation.

-that means you might need to interrupt your guest or bring
+Occasionally that means you might need to interrupt

-them back to the topic at hand.
-There are ways to effectively
+your guest or bring them back to the topic at hand.

-do this without being rude, practice language that you might
+rude, practice language that you might use, or better

-in a conflict and take a cue from the language and techniques
+conflict and take a cue from the language and techniques

 that they use.